jsmith1031/Arm-Assembly-GnomeSort/README.md

 ### Debugging

-There many still be some issues in this program, for Debugging I recommend Good DeBugger After compiling, open the program in good debugger via
+There many still be some issues in this program, for Debugging I recommend Good DeBugger after compiling, open the program in good debugger via
 ```
 gdb P1_jsmith1031
 ```